-A substantial level of insurance cover is maintained in respect of professional negligence claims.
+Insurance cover is maintained in respect of professional negligence claims.
 The cover provides a territorial coverage on a worldwide basis and is principally written through a captive insurer that is available to all KPMG member firms.

 7.4 Governance structure